awsdocs/amazon-glacier-developer-guide/doc_source/downloading-an-archive-two-steps.md

 1. Initiate an archive retrieval job\.

    1. Get the ID of the archive that you want to retrieve\.
 You can get the archive ID from an inventory of the vault\.
+This can be done with the REST API, AWS CLI, or Amazon SDKs\.
 For more information, see [Downloading a Vault Inventory in Amazon S3 Glacier](vault-inventory.md)\.

    1. Initiate a job requesting S3 Glacier to prepare an entire archive or a portion of the archive for subsequent download by using the [Initiate Job \(POST jobs\)](api-initiate-job-post.md) operation\.